-If a councillor is dissatisfied with the conduct, behaviour or performance of the an officer or another employee, the matter should be reported to the chair and then raised with the Proper Officer in the first instance.
+If a councillor is dissatisfied with the conduct, behaviour or performance of an officer, the matter should be reported to the chair and then raised with the Proper Officer in the first instance.
 If the matter is regarding the Proper Officer then the chair should raise this with the Deputy Town Clerk, who may seek independent advice.
 If the matter cannot be resolved informally, it may be necessary to invoke the council's disciplinary procedure.